Boeing B-29 Superfortress: Forward base in China

 On 5 June 1944, B-29s raided Bangkok, in what is reported as a test before being deployed against the Japanese home islands.
 Sources do not report from where they launched and vary as to the numbers involved—77, 98, and 114 being claimed.
 Targets were Bangkok's Memorial Bridge and a major power plant.
-Bombs fell over two kilometers away, damaged no civilian structures, but destroyed some tram lines, and destroyed both a Japanese military hospital and the Japanese secret police headquarters.
+Bombs fell over 2 km away, damaged no civilian structures, but destroyed some tram lines, and destroyed both a Japanese military hospital and the Japanese secret police headquarters.
 On 15 June 1944, 68 B-29s took off from bases around Chengdu, 47 B-29s bombed the Imperial Iron and Steel Works at Yawata, Fukuoka Prefecture, Japan.
-This was the first attack on Japanese islands since the Doolittle raid in April 1942.
+This was the first attack on Japanese islands since the Doolittle Raid in April 1942.
 The first B-29 combat losses occurred during this raid, with one B-29 destroyed on the ground by Japanese fighters after an emergency landing in China, one lost to anti-aircraft fire over Yawata, and another, the Stockett's Rocket (after Capt.
-Marvin M. Stockett, aircraft commander) B-29-1-BW 42-6261, disappeared after takeoff from Chakulia, India, over the Himalayas (12 KIA, 11 crew and one passenger).
+Marvin M. Stockett, aircraft commander) B-29-1-BW 42-6261, disappeared after takeoff from Chakulia, India, over the Himalayas (12 KIA, 11 crew and 1 passenger).
 This raid, which did little damage to the target, with only one bomb striking the target factory complex, nearly exhausted fuel stocks at the Chengdu B-29 bases, resulting in a slow-down of operations until the fuel stockpiles could be replenished.
 Starting in July, the raids against Japan from Chinese airfields continued at relatively low intensity.
 Japan was bombed on: